Your Community Workshop

 From small to large projects welcome

-The GeCo Community Shed is open Monday to Friday from 10 AM to 3 PM, and most Saturdays we run workshops.
-Drop by and discuss your intended woodworking project with one of our supervisors: Shirley, Myles, Ross G or Ross P-G.
+The GeCo Community Workshop is open Monday to Friday from 10 AM to 3 PM, and most Saturdays we run workshops.
+Drop by and discuss your intended woodworking project with one of our supervisors: Myles, Hamish, Heather, Michael or Flick.

 There is a small amount of speciality craft timber and Radiata pine boards available to all, but if you have a larger project in mind we ask that you bring your own timber.